fltk/fltk/README.CMake.txt

 OPTION_USE_XFT - default ON
 OPTION_USE_XDBE - default ON
    These are X11 extended libraries.
+OPTION_PRINT_SUPPORT - default ON
+   When turned off, the Fl_Printer class does nothing and the Fl_PostScript_File_Device class cannot be used, but the FLTK library is somewhat smaller.
+This option makes sense only on the Unix/Linux platform or when OPTION_APPLE_X11 is ON.

  BUILDING UNDER LINUX WITH UNIX MAKEFILES
 ------------------------------------------